highfidelity/hifi-docs-grav-content/02.create-and-explore/09.extras/04.midi/docs.md

 ---
-title: Using Midi to control High Fidelity
+title: Using MIDI to control High Fidelity
 taxonomy:
     category: docs
 ---

-*How to use Midi for creative control in High Fidelity*
+*How to use MIDI for creative control in High Fidelity*

 What if there was a way to control your High Fidelity environment with real world knobs, keys, buttons, and sliders?